aws/aws-cdk/design/external-references.md

 interface IDeserializationContext {
   scope: Construct;
   id: string;
-  readString(key: string): string;
+  readString(key: string, options?: ReadStringOptions): string;
   readObject(key: string): IDeserializationContext;
 }

+interface ReadStringOptions {
+  allowUnresolved?: boolean; /** @default true */
+}
 ```

 `readString(key)` can be used to read values stored by `writeString`. and `readObject(key)` returns a deserialization context for composite deserialization written via `writeObject`.

+The `allowUnresolved` option for `readString` can be used by constructs to indicate that returned value must be a resolved value (i.e. not a token).
+This implies, for example, that when importing this value, users cannot use the `resolveType: Deployment`  option (REQ8).

-Since `deserializeXxx` will normally need to create new construct objects, the deserialization context should supply a consistent `scope` and `id` which can be used to instantiate a construct object that represents this object.
+Since `deserializeXxx` will need to create new construct objects, the deserialization context will supply a consistent `scope` and `id` which can be used to instantiate a construct object that represents this object.
+For example, `scope` can be mapped to the current `Stack` and `id` can be mapped to `exportName` which is ensured to be unique within the environment (and therefore, the current stack).

-Implementers of `deserializeXxx` should check if a construct with `id` already exists within `scope` and return it instead of instantiating and new object.
-This will satisfy REQ6.
+Implementers of `deserializeXxx` should check if a construct with `id` already exists within `scope` and return it instead of instantiating and new object (REQ6).

-The reason we indicate the type in the method name is because static methods in JavaScript are inherited, so we can differentiate between `ExtraBucket.deserializeExtraBucket` and `ExtraBucket.deserizlizeBucket`.

 ---